BISO Home > USNC/TAM Homepage > USNC/TAM AmeriMech Symposia

 (ii) proposed dates (at least the month), location and number of days

 (iv) proposer’s (Chair) name, affiliation and contact information (phone number, email) and name(s) and affiliation of co-organizers

 (v) a synopsis (~200 words) containing the need and timeliness of the symposia, objectives, topics of interest and anticipated benefits; subjects for symposia that promote mechanics in emerging areas are encouraged.

 Additional Proposal Information

-Decisions regarding the USNC/TAM’s sponsorship of the symposia will be provided by August 31, 2014 and the approved symposia will be publicized on its website.
+Decisions regarding the USNC/TAM’s sponsorship of the symposia will be provided by August 30, 2015 and the approved symposia will be publicized on its website.
 It is expected that the approved symposia will take place within 6-12 months from the time of approval.
 General guidelines for organizing a successful symposium will be provided to the organizers.
 The cost of holding an AmeriMech symposium should be kept low and has to be covered by the registration fee.
-USNC/TAM anticipates sponsoring two symposia per year.
-Modest seed funding to help with the organization of the symposia will be provided based on need.
+USNC/TAM anticipates sponsoring three to four symposia per year.
+Seed funding to help with the organization of the symposia will be provided based on need (up to $4K).
 The organizers are encouraged to also seek support from other sources.